yingweiwo

 Additional Infomation

-Janus kinase (JAK) inhibitors (also termed Jakinibs) constitute a family of small drugs that target various isoforms of JAKs (JAK1, JAK2, JAK3 and/or tyrosine kinase 2 (Tyk2)).
-They exert anti-inflammatory properties linked, in part, to the modulation of the activation state of pro-inflammatory M1 macrophages.
-The exact impact of JAK inhibitors on a wider spectrum of activation states of macrophages is however still to be determined, especially in the context of disorders involving concomitant activation of pro-inflammatory M1 macrophages and profibrotic M2 macrophages.
-This is especially the case in autoimmune pulmonary fibrosis like scleroderma-associated interstitial lung disease (ILD), in which M1 and M2 macrophages play a key pathogenic role.
-In this study, we directly compared the anti-inflammatory and anti-fibrotic effects of three JAK inhibitors (ruxolitinib (JAK2/1 inhibitor); tofacitinib (JAK3/2 inhibitor) and itacitinib (JAK1 inhibitor)) on five different activation states of primary human monocyte-derived macrophages (MDM).
-These three JAK inhibitors exert anti-inflammatory properties towards macrophages, as demonstrated by the down-expression of key polarization markers (CD86, MHCII, TLR4) and the limited secretion of key pro-inflammatory cytokines (CXCL10, IL-6 and TNFα) in M1 macrophages activated by IFNγ and LPS or by IFNγ alone.
-We also highlighted that these JAK inhibitors can limit M2a activation of macrophages induced by IL-4 and IL-13, as notably demonstrated by the down-regulation of the M2a associated surface marker CD206 and of the secretion of CCL18.
-Moreover, these JAK inhibitors reduced the expression of markers such as CXCL13, MARCO and SOCS3 in alternatively activated macrophages induced by IL-10 and dexamethasone (M2c+dex) or IL-10 alone (M2c MDM).
-For all polarization states, Jakinibs with inhibitory properties over JAK2 had the highest effects, at both 1 μM or 0.1 μM.
-Based on these in vitro results, we also explored the effects of JAK2/1 inhibition by ruxolitinib in vivo, on mouse macrophages in a model of HOCl-induced ILD, that mimics scleroderma-associated ILD.
-In this model, we showed that ruxolitinib significantly prevented the upregulation of pro-inflammatory M1 markers (TNFα, CXCL10, NOS2) and pro-fibrotic M2 markers (Arg1 and Chi3L3).
-These results were associated with an improvement of skin and pulmonary involvement.
-Overall, our results suggest that the combined anti-inflammatory and anti-fibrotic properties of JAK2/1 inhibitors could be relevant to target lung macrophages in autoimmune and inflammatory pulmonary disorders that have no efficient disease modifying drugs to date.
+Itatinib has been used in clinical trials for the treatment of various cancers, including melanoma, carcinoma, metastatic cancer, endometrial cancer, and B-cell malignancies.
+Itatinib is an orally bioavailable Janus kinase 1 (JAK1) inhibitor with potential antitumor and immunomodulatory activities.
+After oral administration, Itatinib selectively inhibits JAK-1, thereby suppressing phosphorylation of signal transduction and activating transcription factor (STAT) proteins and the production of pro-inflammatory factors induced by other cytokines, including interleukin-23 (IL-23) and interleukin-6 (IL-6).
+The JAK-STAT pathway plays a crucial role in the signaling of many cytokines and growth factors and is involved in cell proliferation, growth, hematopoiesis, and immune responses; JAK kinases may be upregulated in inflammatory diseases, myeloproliferative disorders, and various malignancies.
+Drug Indications: Treatment of acute graft-versus-host disease.
+Janus kinase (JAK) inhibitors (also known as JAK inhibitors) are a class of small molecule drugs that target different JAK subtypes (JAK1, JAK2, JAK3, and/or tyrosine kinase 2 (Tyk2)).
+They exert their anti-inflammatory effects, partly due to their ability to modulate the activation state of pro-inflammatory M1 macrophages.
+However, the precise effects of JAK inhibitors on a broader range of macrophage activation states remain to be determined, particularly in diseases where both pro-inflammatory M1 macrophages and pro-fibrotic M2 macrophages are activated.
+This is especially evident in autoimmune pulmonary fibrosis, such as scleroderma-associated interstitial lung disease (ILD), where M1 and M2 macrophages play crucial pathogenic roles.
+This study directly compared the anti-inflammatory and anti-fibrotic effects of three JAK inhibitors (ruxolitinib (JAK2/1 inhibitor), tofacitinib (JAK3/2 inhibitor), and itatinib (JAK1 inhibitor)) on five different activated states of primary human monocyte-derived macrophages (MDM).
+These three JAK inhibitors exhibited anti-inflammatory properties in macrophages, manifested by downregulation of key polarization markers (CD86, MHCII, TLR4) and reduced secretion of key pro-inflammatory cytokines (CXCL10, IL-6, and TNFα) in M1 macrophages activated by co-activation of IFNγ and LPS or by IFNγ alone.
+We also highlighted that these JAK inhibitors limited IL-4 and IL-13-induced macrophage M2a activation, primarily through downregulation of the M2a-associated surface marker CD206 and reduced CCL18 secretion.
+Furthermore, these JAK inhibitors also reduced the expression of markers such as CXCL13, MARCO, and SOCS3 in alternatively activated macrophages induced by IL-10 and dexamethasone (M2c+dex) or IL-10 alone (M2c MDM).
+For all polarization states, JAK inhibitors with JAK2-inhibiting effects showed the strongest inhibitory effects at concentrations of 1 μM or 0.1 μM.
+Based on these in vitro results, we also explored the effects of ruxolitinib's JAK2/1 inhibition on mouse macrophages in an HOCl-induced ILD model (which mimics scleroderma-associated ILD).
+In this model, we found that ruxolitinib significantly inhibited the upregulation of pro-inflammatory M1 markers (TNFα, CXCL10, NOS2) and pro-fibrotic M2 markers (Arg1 and Chi3L3).
+These results were associated with improvements in skin and lung involvement.
+Overall, our results suggest that the combined anti-inflammatory and anti-fibrotic properties of JAK2/1 inhibitors may be relevant to targeting lung macrophages in autoimmune and inflammatory lung diseases for which there are currently no effective disease-modifying agents.
 [2]

-T-cells engineered to express a chimeric antigen receptor (CAR T-cells) are a promising cancer immunotherapy.
-Such targeted therapies have shown long-term relapse-free survival in patients with B-cell leukemia and lymphoma.
-However, cytokine release syndrome (CRS) represents a serious, potentially life-threatening side effect often associated with CAR T-cell therapy.
-CRS manifests as a rapid (hyper)immune reaction driven by excessive inflammatory cytokine release, including interferon-γ and interleukin-6.
+Chimeric antigen receptor-expressing T cells (CAR-T cells) are a promising cancer immunotherapy.
+Such targeted therapies have shown long relapse-free survival in patients with B-cell leukemia and lymphoma.
+However, cytokine release syndrome (CRS) is a common and serious, potentially life-threatening side effect of CAR-T cell therapy.
+Cytokine release syndrome (CRS) is characterized by a rapid (excessive) immune response driven by the release of excessive inflammatory cytokines, including interferon-γ and interleukin-6.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.